 Before embarking on the Kanchenjunga Circuit Trekking, obtaining the necessary permits and paying the required fees is mandatory.
-You will need a Restricted Area Permit (RAP) and a Kanchenjunga Conservation Area Permit (KCAP) to enter the region.
+To enter the region, you will need a Restricted Area Permit (RAP) and a Kanchenjunga Conservation Area Permit (KCAP).

 The RAP costs USD 10 per person per week, while the KCAP costs USD 20 per week.
 Additionally, you will need to hire a licensed guide and porter, which can cost around USD 25-30 per day.
 Remember that these fees are subject to change, so it’s best to check with a local trekking agency for the most up-to-date information.

 Best Time To Go To Kanchenjunga Circuit Trek